AzidestaGit/Obsidian-Vaults/MasterVault/001 TTRPG System/Core Stats/Body.md

 uuid: dc51d660-985d-42fd-83b1-2887fed0a219
 ---

 Everything involving the physicality of the body.
-Strength, Dexterity, etc.
+Strength, Dexterity, etc. test sync